Akshayak2000/Akshayak2000/README.md

 - 🌱 I’m currently learning
 -         Advanced Penetration Testing: Expanding knowledge in exploit development, web application security, and ethical hacking methodologies.
 -         And also Strengthening understanding of securing APIs, tokenization, and mitigating modern attack vectors like SSRF and API misconfigurations

+  Projects:
+          Worked on yeild prediction using ML techniques which gives the accurate prediction of the crops based on the previous or earlier years yeild,cost and many factors professionally worked on rest api's where nokia is backed
 -
 -  Skills&Tools:
 -        Languages: Python, JavaScript